 6. Allows you to explore

-Not only does rock climbing give you an endorphin boost, an adrenaline rush and a feeling of invincibility, it gives you the perfect opportunity to test yourself in different environments.
+Not only does rock climbing give you an endorphin boost, an adrenaline rush and a feeling of invincibility, but it also gives you the perfect opportunity to test yourself in different environments.

 In case you didn’t already know, the UK is home to some pretty beautiful rock climbing spots.
 From the sea cliffs of Pembrokeshire in Wales to Malham Cove in Yorkshire, there are options aplenty for outdoor climbers.
-You also get to visit some beautiful towns and villages, which is a nice bonus.
+You can also visit some beautiful towns and villages along the way, which is a nice bonus.

 If you’re more of an indoor climber, there are some fantastic bouldering gyms and climbing walls up and down the country.
 Some of the competition walls at these venues are works of art!
 Plus, some of rock climbing’s biggest names have created them.
 For example, The Foundry in Sheffield contains routes set up by Steve McClure, who’s widely regarded as one of the world’s best rock climbers.